-2.4.4 Process monitoring.
+- 2.4.4 Process monitoring.
 A group of "system check devices" shall be used for system operation verification at the beginning and end of each work shift.
-There shall be at least two devices that exhibit a leak rate greater than the test limits in table VII and at least two more devices with leak rates greater than the test limits in Table VII.
-A leak rate log of the system check devices shall be maintained and made available to the qualifying activity.

-2.4.5 Leak rate.
+There shall be at least one device that is a gross leaker exhibiting no lid deflection, one fine leaker having a leak rate greater than the applicable test limit in Table VII, and at least one known good device having a leak rate less than the applicable test limits in Table VII.
+A leak rate log of the system check devices must be maintained for auditing and to demonstrate that the leak rates continue to meet the criteria specified above.
+The leak rate log and system check devices shall be made available to the qualifying activity.
+Checked devices shall be stored in a dry box or dry nitrogen purge cabinet and handled with gloves to prevent leak path obstruction. - 2.4.5 Leak rate.
 The optical leak test shall be performed with a test pressure (P_a) and time (T), which will provide the leak rate sensitivity required.
 The leak rate is provided by the following equation (see Eq (4)):

-OL = (V / TP_a) X -ln $(\Delta P_f/\Delta P_i)$
+$OL = (V / TP_a) X - In (\Delta P_f / \Delta P_i)$